-Convenience is one of the major benefits that make most people choose refinancing.
+Convenience is one of the major benefits that make most people choose mortgage refinancing.
 Depending on the loan you choose and the options available to you, you could end up with one interest rate and one statement.
-No matter whether your mortgage is currently paid weekly, fortnightly or monthly, you will end up with adjusted repayments, and potentially less debts.
+No matter whether your mortgage is currently paid weekly, fortnightly, or monthly, you will end up with adjusted repayments, and potentially less debts.
 This certainly makes it easier to keep track of everything.

 The total amount of interest you have to pay will often be reduced too.
-Debts are generally consolidated to take advantage of lower mortgage rates compared to higher interest and charges on credit cards, personal loans and so on.
+Debts are generally consolidated to take advantage of lower mortgage rates compared to higher interest and charges on credit cards, personal loans, and so on.
 The savings can stack up, especially in the short term, which is important if you’re seeking relief from high total monthly repayments.

 At the same time, it’s important to keep in mind the repayment timeline you are taking on.
 In some cases, the consolidated debt may be paid off in a short timeframe within your overall mortgage, while in others, it may be spread out along the duration of the total loan.
-The first instance is generally better with as it helps to minimise your total interest payments.
+The first instance is generally better as it helps to minimise your total interest payments.